top of page

 What is a SMART goal?

-A SMART goal is a highly structure template for planning goals and creating a path to success.
+A SMART goal is a structured template for planning goals and creating a path to success.
 This format gained popularity in education, but the applications are endless.
 For horseback riders and trainers, it helps create goals that are specific and achievable.

 What does SMART mean?